How to set up a single, central, company-wide PGP key for Email Encryption

 4. Under Consumers/Groups click the desired group, click "View" at "Permissions"

-5. The 2 at least required permissions are: "Can encrypt with managed key Company.key" and "Can decrypt with managed key Company.key"
+5. The two required permissions of the key must be, "Can encrypt with managed key Company.key" and "Can decrypt with managed key Company.key".

 Article URL http://www.symantec.com/docs/HOWTO77258